 Paul’s ministry exemplified a careful balance between faithfulness to the fixed teachings of Scripture and speaking prophetically into a cultural moment in which his congregations lived.

-Kinds of Sermon Series
+6 Types of Sermon Series

 Before we look at sermon series examples, it’s important for you to understand what are your options.